A canoe in the Boundary Waters

 The key to a successful Boundary Waters trip is proper preparation.
 If you head out without a plan, or sans necessary equipment, chances are you’ll feel more like you’re on a bad episode of “Survivor” rather than in one of the most incredible places on Earth.

-When packing, make sure you have the essentials covered:
+When packing, make sure you have the essentials covered, including:

 • Two full sets of weather-appropriate clothing